piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 (London: Sage, 2004).

-[^nota103]: Richard Florida, *The Rise of the Creative Class—And How it’s Transforming Work, Leisure, Community & Everyday Life* (New York:
+[^nota103]: Richard Florida, *The Rise of the Creative Class—And How it's Transforming Work, Leisure, Community & Everyday Life* (New York:
 Basic Books, 2002).

 [^nota104]: Nick Dyer-Witheford, *Cyher-Marx—Cyeles and Circuits